aosabook/500lines/data-store/chapter.md

-It ensures that the tree is locked, and that we have the most recent root node reference so we don't lose any updates.
+It ensures that the tree is locked, and that we have the most recent root node reference so we don't lose any unrelated updates.
 Then it replaces the root tree node with a new tree containing the inserted (or updated) key/value.

-The tree as a whole
-is represented by a mutable ``BinaryTree`` object.
-Inside the ``BinaryTree``,
-``Node``s and ``NodeRef``s are value objects:
-they are immutable and their contents never change (from the user's point of view; we'll get into that later).
-The content of the whole ``BinaryTree`` only visibly changes when then root node is replaced, since nodes themselves are never changed.
 Inserting or updating the tree doesn't mutate any nodes, because it returns a new tree which shares unchanged parts with the previous tree.